Using Dance In A New Way To Bring Healing to Your Body and Happiness to Your Life

 And, a big, definite YES you can and will tremendously reduce your chances of getting Alzheimer’s and other dementia-related illnesses!

 The 12 Tenets of Free-Dance helps us see dance in a new and simple way, a way that can help us tremendously.
 You’ll learn from my many years of being a dance instructor all the different ways dance, when used the right way, can make us healthier and come alive.

 Dance is your very own intuitive healer.
-It will give you exactly what you need, whether it’s weight loss, more confidence, more joy, less aches and pains, or more sex appeal.
+It will give you exactly what you need, whether it’s weight loss, more confidence, more joy, less aches and pains, or more body confidence.